Aluminum(Al) Electron Configuration and Orbital Diagram

 Ans: The symbol for aluminum is ‘Al’.

-How do you write the electron configuration for aluminum?
+How do you write the full electron configuration for aluminum?

 How many valence electrons does aluminum have?